Moabosaurus: Description

 Moabosaurus is characterized by a suite of features including: extremely low neural spines that are thin, transverse ridges in the posterior cervical vertebrae and anterior dorsal vertebrae; strongly procoelous proximal and distal caudal vertebrae; and an ulna with well-developed lateral and medial anteroproximal ridges combined with a large olecranon process.

 According to the 2017 article which officially named and described Moabosaurus, the animal was said to reach 10 meters (32.8 feet) long.
 However, the specimens which were examined belonged to juveniles and sub-adults, so it's possible that the creature measured longer when fully-grown.

 Discovery and naming

 Moabosaurus was collected from the Dalton Wells Quarry, which is about 20 km northwest of Moab, Utah.
-The quarry produced parts of at least 18 individuals of Moabosaurus based on the number of braincases present, totalling over 5,500 bones.
+Between 1975 and 2005, the quarry produced parts of at least 18 individuals of Moabosaurus based on the number of braincases present, totalling over 5,500 bones.
 Many of the recovered bones are fragmentary due to intense trampling as evidenced by breakage and trample scratches.
 Another factor that degraded the bones before burial was consumption by insects.
 Insects, probably beetle larvae, consumed portions of the bones that were in contact with the ground, as evidenced by burrows and mandible marks.
 Later, the bones were transported a short distance by a stream and buried in sediments reworked from the underlying Morrison Formation.
 Detrital zircon crystals from the Dalton Wells Quarry yield an age of 125 million years, indicating Moabosaurus is Aptian in age.
+Brooks B. Britt, Rodney D. Scheets, Michael F. Whiting, and D. Ray Wilhite named Moabosaurus utahensis.